jangrau13/bet-it-kafka/bet-it/README.md

 ## Create Bid

-POST localhost:8082/platform/bet/bid body: { "buyerName": String, "amount": float, "contractId": String}
+POST localhost:8082/platform/bet/bid body: { "buyerName": String, "amount": String, "contractId": String}

 This will set the bid, if however the bank potentially rejects the bid, it will be deleted.
 If the bank does not reject it, it will be set as active.